Torridon Mountain Rescue Team

 Shieldaig Adventures (Tom Tindale) http://shieldaigadventures.com/

-Tom is a member of Torridon MRT
+Tom is the current Team Leader of Torridon MRT

 Torridon Activities www.thetorridon.com/activities